RC Lens: Martel's takeover

 In August 1988 Gervais Martel, a wealthy local businessman, bought control of the club, with the help of Serge Doré.
 During the same year, Arnaud Dos Santos was named head coach of the club, and led the club back to the first division in 1991.

 In 1993 and 1994, Lens' strongest team to that date were highly competitive at the top of the league, and the team qualified for the UEFA Cup twice in a row.
 Lens also reached the semi-final of the Coupe de France after knocking out Paris Saint-Germain at the Parc des Princes, although the team lost to Montpellier.

-In 1998, es Sang et Or wrote the best page of their history under Daniel Leclercq ("the Druid"): French champions, Coupe de la Ligue semi-finalists and finalists of the Coupe de France (against PSG, a 2–1 defeat).
+In 1998, les Sang et Or wrote the best page of their history under Daniel Leclercq ("the Druid"): French champions, Coupe de la Ligue semi-finalists and finalists of the Coupe de France (against PSG, a 2–1 defeat).
 Like a symbol, it is a player who started his career in Lens, Yohan Lachor, who scored the goal in Auxerre giving Lens the title in front of Metz.
 Under the "Druid", Lens won its second major title in 1999 with the Coupe de la Ligue against Metz, with a goal from Daniel Moreira.
 That year, in the UEFA Champions League, Lens also became the only club to have beaten English team Arsenal at the famous Wembley Stadium (1–0, with a goal from Mickaël Debève), although they were knocked out on aggregate score over two matches.

 During the next season, Leclercq was fired, but Lens nonetheless did well to reach the semi-finals of the UEFA Cup.
 François Brisson's men were eventually eliminated by Arsenal, after they won against 1.
 FC Kaiserslautern (a 4–1 win in Germany), Atlético Madrid and Celta de Vigo.

 In the 2001–02 season, Joël Muller was named head coach.
 Lens finished second that season and qualified for its second Champions League campaign.
 The club, however, finished in eighth for the next two years.
 Muller was replaced during his fourth season by Francis Gillot, who managed to qualify Lens for the UEFA Intertoto Cup, which Lens won, ensuring qualification for the UEFA Cup.

 During the 2006–07 season, the Sang et Or finished the first part of the season in second, behind Lyon.
 But due to a chaotic second half, however, they only finished fifth.
 A few days later, Francis Gillot resigned.

 On 5 June 2007, Guy Roux made his comeback, although it only lasted three months: He resigned after a 2–1 defeat at Strasbourg.
 Jean-Pierre Papin took over, but Lens could not make up any ground throughout the season, finishing 18th, two points behind Toulouse, resulting in relegation to Ligue 2 for the next season.
 Lens finished the season with just 40 points, winning only 9 times in 38 matches.